-The Department of Surgery has six categorical positions and four preliminary positions available for the first year of training in general surgery at Baystate Medical Center.
-Interviews are offered to the top students based on evaluations of application materials, research experience, extracurricular activities, personal qualities, preparedness, communication skills, and educational accomplishments.
+The UMMS-Baystate Surgical Residency Program participates in the ERAS Program for the residency application process.
+We have six categorical positions and four preliminary positions available for the first year of training in general surgery.
+Interviews are offered to the top students based on evaluation of application materials, research experience, extracurricular activities, personal qualities, preparedness, communication skills, and educational accomplishments.

 - Completed ERAS Application

 - Dean's Letter

 - USMLE or COMLEX Step I, II (USMLE scores must be provided with the application in order to be accepted)

 - All residency applicants must fulfill Baystate's Resident & Fellow Appointment Requirements

 International Applicants Must Also Have

 - Current certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) if you graduated from medical school outside of the United States or Canada.